PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Introduction

-Our contribution can be summarized as follows: \begin{itemize} \item We propose a framework \textit{PreCurious} to amplify the privacy risk of both membership inference and data extraction in the pre-training and fine-tuning pipeline, revealing the risk of fine-tuning over an unofficially released pre-trained language model. \item We demonstrate the underestimated vulnerability of common-sense defenses, including overfitting mitigation, differentially private fine-tuning, and deduplication with \textit{PreCurious}.
-This particularly highlights risks for users who rely on common-sense defenses without auditing privacy and training dynamics. \item We demonstrate the risks of publishing de-identified datasets solely by removing personally identifiable information (PII), as \textit{PreCurious} can exploit the context to extract targeted secrets once they are included in future fine-tuning, underscoring significant vulnerabilities in the data release. \end{itemize}
+Our contribution can be summarized as follows: \begin{itemize} \item We propose a framework \textit{PreCurious} to amplify the privacy risk of both membership inference and data extraction in the pre-training and fine-tuning paradigm, revealing the risk of fine-tuning over an unofficially released pre-trained LM. \item We propose two memorization manipulating strategies to craft the pre-trained model for fine-tuning with or without early-stopping.
+We further exploit the side-information of PEFT or sanitized dataset to enhance the attack effectiveness. \item We demonstrate the underestimated vulnerability of common-sense defenses, including regularization, differentially private fine-tuning, and deduplication with \textit{PreCurious}, particularly highlighting risks for users who rely on common-sense defenses without auditing privacy and training dynamics. \item We demonstrate the risks of publishing de-identified datasets solely by removing personally identifiable information (PII), as \textit{PreCurious} can exploit the context to extract targeted secrets if the original datasets are involved in future fine-tuning, underscoring significant vulnerabilities in the data release. \end{itemize}